WE'RE A BREAST CANCER DRAGON BOAT TEAM BASED IN MANCHESTER.

 We paddle each week on Saturday mornings in the beautiful surroundings of Debdale.

 Our Manchester Dragoneers team was formed in 2012 under the Paddlers for Life banner, a Breast Cancer Dragon Boat team.
-We’re not about racing, we’re about enjoying a weekly unique exercise in the beautiful and peaceful surroundings of Debdale reservoir.
-We don’t talk about cancer, we don’t dwell on cancer, we think about what life has to offer us and we offer emotional support to those who have undergone treatment and their family and friends, our supporters.
+We are here for anyone navigating life after cancer, finding ways to reclaim strength, confidence and a sense of community.
+We’re not about racing, (though we do occasionally take part in national and international regattas), we’re about enjoying a weekly unique exercise in the beautiful and peaceful surroundings of Debdale reservoir.
+We think about what life has to offer us and we offer emotional support to those who have undergone treatment and their family and friends, our supporters.
 We are about having fun, enjoying ourselves and reaching out for the new normal after treatment.

 Throughout the season we enjoy other activities such as sailing, kayaking, walking and other social events.